 Size guide

-How to measure your child's shoe size
+How to measure your child's feet correctly

-1) Place the foot on a piece of paper against a wall
+1. Place the foot on a piece of paper against a wall

 Let the heel be completely against the wall.